Rolf Sachs: Career

-Family

-Since 1985 he was married to Iranian-born Maryam Banihashem.
-They had three children; Philipp, Frederick and Roya Sachs.
-In 2014 they made their separation public.
-Since then he has been in a relationship with Mafalda Princess of Hesse.
-Sachs currently resides in London, United Kingdom.

 Art and design

 Rolf Sachs's work moves between art and design, objects, spaces and visual medium.
 It encourages his audience to question preconceptions and view objects from a different perspective, through an inquisitive and conceptual approach.

 Sachs’ work was initially inspired by the principles of minimalism.
 Restrained decoration, deconstructed right angles and sharp corners were the defining characteristics of his work, predominantly made from felt and solid wood.

 His work has changed over the years, becoming more experimental and conceptual and therefore not as definable.
 He searches for the unconventional and the unexpected, a philosophy reflected in his artistic style.